 Category 2 includes discoveries resulting from endeavors supported by nonuniversity agencies but with university sponsorship.
 In most cases, a degree of university support will be evident, although in some instances association with the university as a factor in obtaining outside support may be the only university contribution.
 In cases in this category, the university reserves the right to patent and exploit the discovery, subject to such limitations as may be imposed by prior agreement with the external sponsors.
 Federal regulations require written invention disclosures and written assignments of such inventions made under programs sponsored in whole or in part by the federal government.
-The Office of Technology Transfer shall be responsible for notifying federal agencies of such discoveries.
-Forms for announcing the inventions, disclosures, and assignments may be obtained from the committee or from the Office of Technology Transfer.
+The Intellectual Property Office shall be responsible for notifying federal agencies of such discoveries.
+Forms for announcing the inventions, disclosures, and assignments may be obtained from the committee or from the Intellectual Property Office.